pytask-dev/pytask/docs/source/tutorials/how_to_skip_tasks.rst

 How to skip tasks
 =================

+Skipping tasks is one way to prevent tasks from being executed.
+It is identical but less dynamic than selecting tasks via :ref:`markers <markers>` or :ref:`expressions
+<expressions>`.

+In contrast to tasks in ignored files, ignored with :confval:`ignore`, pytask will still check whether skipped tasks are consistent with the DAG of the project.

 Tasks are skipped automatically if neither their file nor any of their dependencies have changed and all products exist.